Glen Keeley (bull rider): Death

 On March 24, 2000, four days after his 30th birthday, Keeley was competing at the PBR Bud Light Cup's Ty Murray Invitational, the annual event then held at Tingley Coliseum in Albuquerque, New Mexico.
-It was the first round and Keeley drew the bull Promise Land, who was the 1999 PBR Bull of the Year and owned by Terry Williams.
+It was the first round and Keeley drew the bull Promiseland, who was the 1999 PBR Bull of the Year and owned by Terry Williams.
 During the ride, Keeley was bucked off, landed under the bull's hooves and was stomped on.
 He broke his left arm and evidently had some internal injuries, but managed to walk out of the arena on his own.

 Keeley had been talking and joking with the nurses when he arrived at the hospital.
 At five feet, seven inches tall, he was one of the smaller riders on the Bud Light Cup Tour.
-By contrast, Promise Land was a massive bull, weighing over 900 kilograms.
+By contrast, Promiseland was a massive bull, weighing over 900 kilograms.
 Despite wearing a mandatory protective vest, the bull's stomping caused severe damage.
 As it turned out, Keeley also broke some ribs, suffered a punctured lung, and lacerated his liver.
 Up to that point, his vitals were fine.
 He then went into surgery, but bled to death on the operating table before the surgeons could repair his internal damage.
 He was ranked ninth in the PBR world standings at the time of his death, and the money he had won up to that point would have been enough to qualify him for the PBR World Finals.
-Promise Land was not considered a mean bull, and the incident was accepted as a "freak accident".
+Promiseland was not considered a mean bull, and the incident was accepted as a "freak accident".

 The next day, during Round 2, all the PBR riders, stock contractors, and staff wore yellow ribbons in honor of Keeley.
-In the Championship Round, Owen Washburn, the 1996 PBR World Champion, drew Promise Land, the same bull that caused Keeley's fatal injuries.
+In the Championship Round, Owen Washburn, the 1996 PBR World Champion, drew Promiseland, the same bull that caused Keeley's fatal injuries.
 Washburn rode him for 95.5 points and won the event.

 Six days after his death almost 1,500 people paid their respects to Keeley at his memorial service.
 He was survived by his parents, sister and five brothers who were all bull riders at one time or another.

 Keeley's remains were cremated and his ashes were spread on a hillside overlooking his family ranch in Stavely, Alberta.

 Four months after Keeley's death, fellow Canadian bull rider Chris Self died after sustaining serious injuries at the Medicine Hat, Alberta, rodeo.

-Promise Land's career continued until his last event at the Tuff Hedeman Championship Challenge in March 2003.
+Promiseland's career continued until his last event at the Tuff Hedeman Championship Challenge in March 2003.
 He lived the rest of his life in retirement.